 ‘Audit’ – the mere mention of the word can strike fear into the heart of even the most experienced and organised of laboratory managers.
-Hours can be spent preparing for an external audit; collating information, formatting documents, and ensuring teams are equipped to handle any questions that may be directed towards them.
+You can spend hours – sometimes weeks – preparing for an external audit.
+You can spend time collating information, formatting documents, and ensuring your teams is ready to handle any questions that may be directed towards them.
 Thank goodness they only take place every couple of years!
 But what if you look at audits differently – as a means of improving lab and sample quality?

 What if you were to go one step further and carry out your own internal audits?

-Whatever the frequency, actively conducting your own internal quality checks on biospecimens and storage locations can help eliminate the traditional ‘audit rush/panic’.
+Whatever the frequency, if you actively conduct your own internal quality checks on your biospecimens and storage locations this can help eliminate the traditional ‘audit rush/panic’.

 Regular internal audits and quality checks allow you to confirm that the procedures and processes you have implemented are working effectively and allow for earlier identification of improvements and any necessary corrective actions.

-By carrying out your own audits you can help ease the tension that can be experienced around external audits.
-You and your team will be more confident demonstrating the quality processes and procedures you have in place and importantly, evidence their use.
+By carrying out your own audits you can help ease the tension that you usually experience around external audits.
+You and your team will be more confident demonstrating your quality processes and procedures.
+And importantly, be able to evidence their use.

-In addition, your team will be well prepared and practised in the art of being audited and understand the significance of quality.
+Plus, your team will be well prepared and practised in the art of audits and understand the significance of quality.

-When deciding which areas to audit, it is important to ensure the critical information that will help you monitor and manage quality and be realistic.
-Some ideas of things to include in an internal audit are the:
+When deciding which areas to audit, you need to know the critical information you require to monitor and manage quality.
+You also need to be realistic.
+Some ideas of things to include in an internal audit are:

-- Random selection of biological samples collected over a defined period to check their storage locations and current status.
+- Biological samples collected over a defined period to check their storage locations and current status.

 - Biological samples that you have collected over a defined period to check their use is within agreed consent restrictions.

-- Random selection of donors that have withdrawn consent to confirm all biological samples have been destroyed and no longer in your biorepository.
+- Donors that have withdrawn consent to confirm all biological samples have been destroyed and no longer in your biorepository.
 You want to make sure you handle these in accordance with your Standard Operating Procedures (SOPs).

 - Recording any compliance issues or required corrective action.

-Integrated, interactive dashboards and reports can be used to monitor audit progress and outcome.
+You can use integrated, interactive dashboards and reports to monitor audit progress and outcome.
 Dashboards can include audits completed, results (pass/fail), outcome comparisons (versus last year or last quarter), trends and averages.
-This information can be evidenced in any external compliance audits such as those conducted by the Human Tissue Authority (HTA).
-In addition, it can be made available for your management reporting to monitor and measure biospecimen viability, track Return on Investment (ROI) and increase the value of your biological samples.
+You can evidence this information in any external compliance audits such as those conducted by the Human Tissue Authority (HTA).
+In addition, you can make your data available for your management reporting.
+This can help you monitor and measure biospecimen viability, track Return on Investment (ROI) and increase the value of your biological samples.